nicoleee912/CS-499/README.md

 ### 🔗 Access Artifact Files
 [View Artifact Folder](https://github.com/nicoleee912/CS-499/tree/main/milestone4_databases)

+---

+# Program Learning Outcomes Demonstrated
 ✔ Collaborative and professional communication

 ✔ Clear, audience-aware technical writing

-✔ Algorithmic design and evaluation of computing solutions ✔ Use of innovative engineering tools and database technologies ✔ Security-focused coding and defensive development practices
+✔ Algorithmic design and evaluation of computing solutions

+✔ Use of innovative engineering tools and database technologies

+✔ Security-focused coding and defensive development practices

+---

-Thank You!
+# Thank You!

 Thank you for taking the time to explore my portfolio.
 I hope these artifacts demonstrate my technical growth, my dedication to continuous improvement, and my readiness to contribute as a professional in the computer science field.